 With about 6,000 students, George College is just big enough to offer academic stability and quality programs and facilities, yet small enough that each pre-law student gets close and detailed personal attention to his or her academic career needs.
 This translates into an especially high rate of success in gaining admission to law.

-Legal Studies Concentration for Political Science Majors
+Legal Studies Track for Political Science Majors

 The Department of Government and Sociology offers a legal studies track for political science majors that many have found to be a very useful preparation for law school or for obtaining positions in legal settings.